tryka-1213/gtao-server-levels/README.md

 # GTAO Discord Server Levels
-Calculate server levelling information, including the number of messages required to reach a certain level.
+Calculate server levelling information, including the number of messages required to reach a given level.

 ## Examples